Don Juan DeMarco: Plot

-As the ten days tick down, and pressure mounts on Mickler to support the youth's indefinite confinement, a decision which he is skeptical of.
+As the ten days tick down, pressure mounts on Mickler to support the youth's indefinite confinement, a decision which he is skeptical of.
 John has mentioned that his mother became a nun and remains in the convent to this day, and in a subsequent meeting with John, Mickler suggests that John's mother could have possibly had affairs, to which John responds with violent anger.

 John concludes his story, about how he was kept two years in a harem as the lover of the sultaness, before finding true love and being rejected on a remote Greek island by his one true love, Doña Ana.
 Mickler tells him at the story's end that he believes John is Don Juan DeMarco, the greatest lover the world has ever known.
-When John asks Mickler who he is, he says "I am Don Octavio de Flores" and that John has seen through all of his masks.
+When John asks Mickler who he is, he says "I am Don Octavio de Flores" and that he has seen through all of his masks.

 At the end of the ten days, Mickler is able to convince John to take his medication, and makes him understand that not everyone believes he is Don Juan.
 Right before his retirement, Mickler and John meet with the board, with John in street clothes.
-He speaks with an American accent, and acknowledges that he was born in Queens, his father was killed in an accident, and that his mother was unfaithful to his father.
-John is released and accompanies Mickler, along with the doctor's wife, to the remote island that Don Juan has described where he met his true love.
+He speaks with an American accent, and acknowledges that he was born in Queens, his father was killed in a car accident, and that his mother was unfaithful to his father, so entered a convent in Mexico.

+John is released and accompanies Mickler, along with his wife Marilyn, to the remote island of Eros that Don Juan has described where he met his true love Ana.
+The older couple dance on the beach, while John connects with someone in the distance.